bor0/gidti/manuscript/chapter4.md

 I>
 I> A total function is a function that terminates (or returns a value) for all possible inputs.

-Analogously to the definition above, a partial function is one that does not have a definition for at least one input.
+A partial function is the opposite of a total function.
 If a function is total, its type can be understood as a precise description of what that function can do.
 Idris differentiates total from partial functions, but allows defining both[^ch4n6].
 As an example, if we assume that we have a function that returns a `String`, then:

 1. If it's total, it will return a `String` in finite time
 1. If it's partial, then unless it crashes or enters in an infinite loop, it will return a `String`